English claims to the French throne: The Tudors

 Henry VII, the first Tudor king, followed Edward IV's example.
 In 1489 he announced that he was claiming the French throne and made an alliance with the Breton opponents of Charles VIII.
 Henry invaded France in 1492 with the instruction to his army to "make his arrival within his realm of France for the recovering of his right there".
 However, he withdrew following the Treaty of Étaples, under which Charles agreed both to pay him a large subsidy and to cease supporting the Yorkist pretender Perkin Warbeck.
 By this time the claim was very much a theoretical one and primarily used for tactical purposes in negotiations with the French kings.

 Henry VII's son, Henry VIII, was the last English monarch to take the claim literally and to actively pursue it, albeit by this time it was, in fact, an unrealistic objective.
 According to the historian Richard Marius, making good the claim to the French crown was Henry's great passion and was, for him, a "dream to grant meaning to a life that would have seemed tiresome without it".
 In the early part of his reign he repeatedly invaded France to claim the crown.
 In 1513, he even made plans to hold a coronation in Paris modelled on that of Henry VI.
 He believed his claim to the throne would be enthusiastically supported by the French people.
-In all, he invaded France three times in the decade from 1513, even occupying Tournai for six years as king of France.
-Henry treated Tournai not as an English conquest but part of his kingdom of France.
-His last attempt to take the crown was a march on Paris in 1523, which the historian Stephen Gunn calls "in effect, the last campaign of the Hundred Years' War".
+In all, he invaded France three times in the decade from 1513.
+The only tangible outcome, however, was the occupation of Tournai for six years.
+Henry treated Tournai not as an English conquest but as part of his kingdom of France, and ruled it as a king of France.
+His last invasion aimed at taking the crown was a march on Paris in 1523, which the historian Stephen Gunn calls "in effect, the last campaign of the Hundred Years' War".